-Farming and final product manufacturing can use a significant amount of water and contribute to freshwater depletion, which is problematic in water-stressed regions.
-Growers can measure and track water use and use methods such as precision agriculture, which applies only the amount of water needed, or irrigation water management to improve water efficiency.
+Farming can use a significant amount of water and contribute to freshwater depletion, which is problematic in water-stressed regions.
+Growers can measure and track water use, and use methods such as precision agriculture, which applies only the amount of water needed, or irrigation water management to improve water efficiency.